rakash/rrakash.github.io/_pages/cv.md

 * INFORMATION DYNAMICS    -  Aug 2012 – Dec 2013
-  * Was involved in developing data-centric applications for the Shipping Corporation of India.
+  * Was involved in developing data-centric applications for the Shipping Corporation of India.<br/>
   • Used SQL, PL/SQL (Procedures, Packages, Triggers and other database -oriented actions) queries and programs in day-to-day activities and maintained the database services that supported the front-end applications developed using Oracle developer suite.